firasesbai/firasesbai.github.io/_posts/notes/2021-01-17-what-to-expect.markdown

 title:  "What to Expect"
 date:   2021-01-17
 category: notes
+description: "Introduction and template for taking notes and summarizing books"
 ---
 Under the Notes section, I will be publishing short summaries along with notes about books that I’m reading.